laksun/devops-yla/howtoguides/jmeter/readme.md

 summary
 With this, we have our basic JMeter script ready.
 Let’s run this in the GUI and take a look at the generated Summary Report:

+Slide 1:
+**Objective for Slide 1:**

+_"To provide an in-depth understanding of Apache JMeter as a performance testing tool, covering its features, setup, test execution, and result analysis, while exploring best practices to ensure system scalability, reliability, and optimal user experience."_